-BOWLING GREEN, Ohio — Cooper-Standard will receive an Environmental Stewardship Award next week Friday, May 24th, following a large-scale lighting retrofit project that will dramatically reduce Cooper-Standard’s energy spend while benefiting the environment.
+BOWLING GREEN, Ohio — Cooper-Standard will receive an Environmental Stewardship Award next week Friday, May 24th, following a large-scale lighting project that will dramatically reduce Cooper-Standard’s energy spend while benefiting the environment.

 Contemporary Energy Solutions and installation partner Thomann Electric completed the project, which involved replacing 638 hot-burning, energy-draining 400-watt metal halide HID fixtures with 628 Orion Energy Systems fluorescent fixtures.
 CES also added motion controls onto 70 of the fixtures.

 Cooper-Standard is projected to save more than $80,000 a year in lighting electricity costs.
 In addition, this dramatic reduction in electricity use will translate into 1.1 million kWh savings and 670 tons of carbon dioxide indirectly being removed from the atmosphere.

 CES representatives Tony and Romano Vlastelica will present Cooper-Standard officials with the Environmental Stewardship Award.
 The ESA is given to companies that significantly benefit the environment through significant reductions in energy use.

 “The lighting is so much brighter on the floor, it’s unbelievable,” said Robert Huey, plant manager of the 173,000 square foot facility in Bowling Green, Ohio.
 “For safety reasons, it’s huge.
 Having lighting that’s so much brighter, you can see every nook and cranny in the place now.
 Safety will improve as a result.”